When the line between lending and piracy becomes blurred

 - The market for eBooks is global.
 Take the post that Lisa Jewell referred to.
 The website in question was Russian.
 The person who responded was on the other side of the world.
-Second-hand books can obviously be sent abroad, but usually the cost of doing so is prohibitive.
+Second-hand books can obviously be shipped abroad, but the cost of doing so is usually prohibitive.

 - Readers who manage eBook libraries on their laptops can share a single file any number of times.
 Once a new reader has it in their library, there is nothing to prevent them sharing it.
 And so on.
 And so on.

 I wish I were clever enough to create an infographic, but here are just a couple of possible sharing routes.
 Imagine, if you will, a flowchart.

 Paid for eBook with no licence to lend > uploaded onto eBook library on Calibre > Goodreads Virtual Bookshelf created based on eBook Library > eBook shared on request with member of Goodreads Community because user doesn’t remember that there was no licence to share.

 Paid-for book with a licence to lend > lent legitimately to one family member > uploaded by family member onto Calibre > shared on request from message board – after all, one year on, who can remember if the eBook was paid for or not and doesn’t it feel great to be part of a global community? > ends up on pirate website > downloaded by multiples of ‘non-paying users’.